-Sciatica vs Piriformis Syndrome Explained
+Sciatica vs Piriformis Syndrome Explained | El Paso, TX.

-What Is Pirifomis Syndrome?
+What Is Piriformis Syndrome?

-Treatments for Sciatica and Piriformis Syndrome
+Treatment When Sciatica vs. Piriformis Syndrome

 Treatment for piriformis syndrome entails decreasing the intensity of the piriformis muscle spasm that’s controlling the sciatic nerve.
 Trigger point therapy, massage therapy, ice, heat, electrical, and stretching are involved in the early stages of care.
 Deep massage therapy is not advised in the first phases of piriformis syndrome.
 Some of the pain may be relieved during the therapy, but individuals experience worsening symptoms the following day.
 After the piriformis muscle is worked deeply, it might relax for a short time period before it goes to a bigger spasm, further worsening the gastrointestinal pain.